moreonion/save_uk-templates/snippets.md

 </div>
 ```

+## birthday toggle

+In case the identifiers of the birthday field and birthday toggle change, make sure to adapt the variables in the template footer correspondingly.

 ## form steps

 If you’d like to add an image at the top of the form that spans across the whole column, e.g. to indicate the progress through the form steps, use this snippet: